Stage 2 (Intermediate) Pain Training

 What is Stage 2 Pain Medicine training?

-Stage 2 - previously known as 'Intermediate' Pain Training - is aimed at improving your whole approach to the management of pain.
+Stage 2 Pain Medicine training is aimed at improving your whole approach to the management of pain.
 There is a lot more to managing pain than knowing how to write up painkillers or set up a PCA.

 Your Stage 2 Pain module will improve your understanding of:

-- the management of patients with acute, chronic, acute on chronic, and cancer pain
+- the assessment of patients with chronic, acute on chronic, and cancer pain

 I want to be an anaesthetist, so how will Stage 2 Pain help me?